NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/private-net/cloudflared/tunnel-virtual-networks.md

 8. Within your production environment, repeat Steps 6 and 7 for `production-tunnel`.

-You can use now the Cloudflare WARP client to [switch between virtual networks](#connect-to-a-virtual-network).
+You can use now the Khulnasoft WARP client to [switch between virtual networks](#connect-to-a-virtual-network).

 {{</tab>}}
 {{</tabs>}}